DBS checks for GP surgeries: a quick guide

-However, if these staff members were also acting as chaperones as part of their job role, then GP surgeries should request enhanced DBS checks for them.
-This is because their role as chaperones will mean they will be acting as a responsible individual for children or vulnerable adults.
+However, if these staff members were also acting as chaperones as part of their job role, then GP surgeries could request Enhanced DBS checks if they were responsible for supervising children or dressing patients.

 It’s absolutely vital that all aspects of an individual’s job role are considered when deciding which level of check is most suitable for them.